mgretajulia/villa-carlotta/prompts.md

 ### [Claude AI](https://claude.ai/) — verification with a few-shot prompt

-We gave Claude two worked examples before asking it for a complete list of artworks connected to Villa Carlotta through its owners. (*"2.2 Few Shot Prompting Prompt (Few Shot)
+We gave Claude two worked examples before asking it for a complete list of artworks connected to Villa Carlotta through its owners.
+Few Shot Prompting Prompt

 Examples provided to the model:
 Request 1:
 “List artworks owned by Giovanni Battista Sommariva.”